Thursday, 19 March 2026

 I've always shied away from this in the past, but decided to investigate a bit more.
 The owner was a lovely guy and it appears that the bike fell over, damaging minor things like clutch lever, gear lever, headlight rim, mirror and putting a dent in the mudguard.
 Replacing that lot was deemed to be beyond an economical repair, so it was written off and sold to a salvage company.
 The next owner bought it and replaced all of the damaged bits except the mudguard, which still has a dent in it.
 That's it.
 But it's now tarred with a Cat N brush which affects it's value.

 To cut a long story short, I decided that it was so cheap that I didn't care if it had the Cat N stigma; made a lower offer and we settled on a very reasonable amount (less than £2000!).
 I can't believe what good value it is.
-If the dent in the mudguard bothers me, I can buy a genuine new one, painted in the correct colour, for less than £70!
+If the dent in the mudguard bothers me, I can buy a genuine new one, painted in the correct colour, for around £80.
 So here she is:

 A bad point is that she currently lives in Cornwall, nearly 400 miles away.
 However, by coincidence, Louis (of 2025 Manx GP Adventure fame!) lives 3 minutes drive away and he is conveniently bringing another bike up to the Midlands sometime soon in his van, so can drop it at Rob's place.
 Then I can collect it from there when there is a decent weather window.
 How lucky is that!?